Share to: share facebook share twitter share wa share telegram print page

 Title I – Coordination for National Security

 Title I worked to establish the National Security Council, an advisory council to the president for matters relating to national security in the realm of "domestic, foreign, and military policies" with the intent of allowing for the military departments to communicate with more efficiency.[3]
 It also established the Central Intelligence Agency (CIA) under the National Security Council, led by the Director of Central Intelligence.[3]
-The role of the Director of Central Intelligence, and the CIA as a whole, is as an advisory unit to the National Security Council and as a coordinator of intelligence.[3]
+The role of the director of Central Intelligence, and the CIA as a whole, is as an advisory unit to the National Security Council and as a coordinator of intelligence.[3]
 Finally, Title I worked to establish the National Security Resources Board, an advisory board to the President on matters relating to "the coordination of military, industrial, and civilian mobilization."[3]

 Title II – The National Military Establishment